 The best way to improve your workday?
 Spend it in an inspiring, creative, collaborative workspace full of amazing people.
 Offering functionality and flexibility that you just don’t get in your traditional corporate environment, a coworking office can help to keep costs low – you don’t want to hire out a whole office just for yourself, right? – and they’re often found in central locations, putting you closer to your customers.
 Plus, those who run coworking office spaces know that one of the big reasons people love them is the social aspect.
 You’ll find plenty of events, talks and networking opportunities that will bring you out of your shell and introduce you to great people and great opportunities, avoiding the loneliness that comes with working from home.
 And isn’t that the perfect way to improve your workday?

 Areaworks is a provider of open supportive coworking office spaces in accessible areas throughout London.
 We don’t believe in stuffy central locations, long commutes, impersonal and uptight environments.
 We believe there’s a better way of working, and we’re here to make it happen: in our areas, with our areas.
 We believe in opening up communities that inspire progress and open up opportunities.
 We offer complete turnkey workplace solutions for start-ups, creatives, freelancers, and entrepreneurs.
 We design our desk coworking to feel open, to encourage collaboration and productivity, to inspire you to think differently.
 Areaworks currently has two coworking spaces in prime London locations.
-The first resides in Manor House, an area very close to our hearts (and where it all began).
-Our second space recently opened in Hackney, one of the fastest growing areas for all things innovation, in London.
 If you are looking for a coworking space in London, which provides you with the environment and opportunity to collaborate with like-minded individuals, then we have the perfect place for you.